 - Management duties under your agreement.

 - Additional partners.
-A well-defined business partnership agreement should articulate what needs to happen before new partners come into the company.
+A well-defined partnership agreement should articulate what needs to happen before new partners come into the company.
 This includes who has majority votes etc.

 Failing to have an exit strategy.
-Many partners know that they should have viable partnership agreement between company and individual partners.
+Many partners know that they should have viable partnership agreement between the company and individual partners.
 However, many make the mistake of not developing an exit strategy for when disputes occur or disagreements between partners arise.
 Most business partnership contracts will have a walk away clause or some may have a clause that allows one partner to buy out the other – a buy-out clause.
 These are all important partnership contract clauses that can minimize frustration and stress.